shanzhajuan/Modal-fusion-evaluation-data/README.md

 It consists 12 conversations, 27 cake matching tasks and 66 conversation rounds that are obtained by manual labeling.

 It is in Chinese because the system is built for native Chinese users.
-## Evaluation data of multimodal fusion method
+## data for multimodal fusion method
 ### fusion data of test set
 - ./test set for fusion/multi_data.npy: array type; shape: (N,5,3).
 N=2000.